Hybrid Environments for Universities – Reflections on a Book Sprint project

 In the beginning of March 2020, just a couple of days before the COVID19 pandemic hit Europe, 9 international experts from 4 countries – Germany, Sweden, Finland and Netherlands – met to discuss a research question and to write a book within 5 days.
 The result of this joint adventure at Technical University (TU) Berlin through a Book Sprint is the handbook and manifesto “Hybrid Environments for Universities: a shared commitment to campus innovation and sustainability”.
 It can be downloaded for free or ordered as a printed copy from Waxmann.

 The book was written in a collaborative process, a Book Sprint, that captures the knowledge and expertise of several writers who share authorship and a collective voice.
 The Sprint process relied on high commitment from all the participants, strong facilitation, a dedicated working space and a fast publishing process.
 In this blog post, we reflect on this unique way of writing and producing a book together, sharing the perspectives of the different stakeholders involved: the authors, the facilitators, the learning space provider, and the publisher.
-We will also host the book launch event with an open panel and a virtual book signing on Tuesday, September 1, 2.00-2.45pm CET.
-Registration is now open.

 A trending field: Hybrid environments for learning & working

 The leading question of this expert summit was: Which organizational structures and processes at universities support a strategic as well as innovative campus development?
 Rapid innovation cycles in the knowledge society evoke technological and cultural transformation processes which lead to fundamental changes in shaping our physical environments.
 As experts with an interdisciplinary background including the social sciences, public real estate, urban planning, architecture and landscape architecture, the participants examined the question from a holistic perspective and gained new insights.